Director's Statement

 I maintain that all of this is something only Independent Film can do - the accepted conventions of studio pictures, classic narratives and even the most adventurous television, simply cannot tolerate such cinematic exploration and persistence of vision.

 When finally, decades later, Marianne catches up with Marcel, she first sees him from a distance.
 Again, putting us strictly in her point of view, we see Marcel from the same distance - from afar in the outdoor café and then across the expanse of the hotel dining room.
-I wanted to get a sense of seeing him but not really seeing him and keep that up for the duration of the scene.
+No close up of him, though the desire for one builds in the audience.
+I wanted to get a sense of seeing him but not really seeing him and to keep that up for the duration of these scenes.

 Now, in 1989, Marianne meets him again.
 I keep him away from us.
 She strains to see him clearly just as she strained to hear Dietrich clearly.
 And we, like her, find ourselves straining to get a good look at him.
 The effect is two-fold: it places us firmly in her POV but also draws us deeper into the film - we lean forward, trying to see him, wondering: “Is that really him?”